 Members of Maryland’s business and political elite hold unpaid, voting seats on the nonprofit system’s 30-member board.
-They govern 11 hospitals that bring in more than $2 billion annually from patients.
+They govern more than a dozen hospitals that bring in more than $4 billion annually in revenue.

 But as they oversee the hospitals’ work, about a third of appointed members receive compensation from the medical system through contracts with their businesses.
 They provide goods and services to the system, ranging from consulting to pest control and civil engineering, according to financial disclosure forms reviewed by The Sun.

 The state Senate’s Finance Committee is scheduled to hear testimony Thursday afternoon on legislation that would make it illegal for board members to profit from contracts with the hospitals they govern.

 Sen. Jill P. Carter, a Baltimore Democrat, sponsored the bill.
 She argues there need to be strict controls over how business is conducted at taxpayer-backed hospitals.

 If board members benefit from side deals with the hospital system, they could be less likely to scrutinize corporate spending with an eye toward keeping costs low for patients, Carter said.
 And hospital management could feel pressure — even implicitly — to give work to a board member’s firm, rather than looking for other options, she said.

 Carter said her bill is designed to bring about a “renewed commitment” to the “best practices of public and private service to the University of Maryland Medical System.”